AT89/Townboard/bulletin/README.md

 #Planning

-##stage 1 Implement a working rails
+##Stage 1 Implement a working rails
 -- get the rails app working with the models Boards, Posts, Comments (maybe) -- Minimal to no styling needed

 ##Stage 2 - Getting extra features
--- user logins using github or facebook
+-- user logins using github or facebook.
+The Update, edit, delete applies to the user.
 -- implement images (use offsite hosting such as imgur, and just use the direct link to display)

 ##Stage 3 - Make it look presentable